 If there is no

-package.json file, the latest version satisfying the semver rule
+package.json file, npm installs the latest version that satisfies the semver rule declared in

 Once the package is in